 Fidelity International's graduate application: why are you applying?

-Fidelity International asks the following question on the application forms for six of the eight graduate programmes it recruits for:
+Fidelity International asks the below question on the application forms for five of the eight graduate programmes it recruits for: specifically, the European sales and marketing, business management, operational management, HR, and technology schemes.

 ‘Please indicate why you are applying to Fidelity International and in particular your chosen graduate programme, exploring what skills you possess which are particularly suited to your chosen area.
 Please provide full examples of how you have displayed these skills.
 You can use this section as you would in a covering letter.’

-For help on how to write an unbeatable answer within the allocated word limit (between 50 and 400 words), read our five tips below.
+For help on how to write an unbeatable answer within the allocated word limit, read our five tips below.

 1. Break down the application form question